 A tax increment equivalent grant is intended to encourage the development and redevelopment of properties where there will be a significant increase in property taxes as a result of the development or redevelopment project.
 The program helps to reduce tax increases as a barrier to property investment and help make development and redevelopment in the core as attractive as a greenfield development opportunity.
-Eligibility for this program will be subject to the ability to provide suitable water and sewage services.

 Any property in the community improvement project area is eligible for this grant.
-However, the grant must be in relation to a proposed commercial, institutional, mixed-use or multi-unit residential (at least three units) project.
+However, the grant must be in relation to a proposed commercial, institutional, mixed-use or residential (at least three units) project.